-This course is a survey of the history of World Civilization from its prehistoric roots through the Reformation Era.
-This study will investigate the origin and development of cultural trends from the civilizations of the Americas, Asia, India, and the Mediterranean through the era of European Feudalism; culminating in the emergence of modern Europe.
+This course is a survey of the history of World Civilization from its prehistoric roots through the year 1500.
+This study will investigate the origin and development of cultural trends from the civilizations of the Americas, Asia, India, and the Mediterranean through the era of European Feudalism; culminating with events of the high middle ages in Europe, and evens in Ming China.
 This course will include a study of political history, philosophy, and literature.
 Co-requisites: EN111.